 The three main strategies for improving indoor air quality are:

-Using Filtering Systems – Maintaining and changing the filters on a commercial HVAC system is one of the simplest things a facilities manager can do to improve indoor air quality.
+– Maintaining and changing the filters on a commercial HVAC system is one of the simplest things a facility manager can do to improve indoor air quality.
 Filters are used to purify the recirculating air inside of a building and can also be used to clean outside air before entering a building.

 Indoor air quality should not be ignored.
 Maintaining HVAC systems can help reduce allergens, pollutants, and particulate matter that can lead to increased absenteeism and lower employee productivity.
 Healthy indoor air makes for a more comfortable work environment.
 For help with your indoor air quality concerns, speak to Donnelly Mechanical experts.